 If you’re getting a Brazilian bikini wax (little-to-no hair left behind, front and back), you’ll be naked from the waist down.
 This might sound horrifyingly intimate, but aestheticians are pros and beyond matter-of-fact about asking you to lie on your back and pull your knees to your chest so they can get those hard to reach hairs.
-But, if you’re simply cleaning up your bikini line, you may be able to keep either your own or salon-dispensed disposable underwear on — it depends on the salon.
+But, if you’re simply cleaning up your bikini line, you may be able to keep either your own or salon-dispensed disposable underwear on, depending on the salon.
 Your aesthetician will let you know what’s what when you arrive at your appointment.

-Can I get a wax if I’ve had a C-section?
+Can I get a bikini wax if I’ve had a C-section?

 Yes, but “your first bikini wax after having a C-section will be a bit different,” says Elvidge.
 “We will not wax over top of the sensitive skin that is still healing; that takes time.
 There is also likely some loss of sensation in the area, so we will communicate really well with our guest to ensure they are comfortable with everything happening—our staff are fully trained and equipped for situations like this and we are very sensitive to our guests’ needs so every wax will be a bit different after having a baby via C-section.”